-No matter which one you choose, though, you’ll enjoy high level ergonomics with multi point articulation that eliminate back pain and sciatica almost completely.
+No matter which one you choose, though, you’ll enjoy high-level ergonomics with multi-point articulation that eliminates back pain and sciatica almost completely.

 The seat height is fully adjustable (pneumatically), giving you the option to change the height from 16 inches to 21 inches from the floor so that your feet are always laying flat and your posture is perfectly dialed in.

 Adjustable lumbar support allows you to move the support slides around (up and down your back) until you find something really comfortable.
 We recommend dropping them to the lowest position, though, if you’re looking to open your hips and prevent any pinching of your sciatic nerve.

 Adjustable tilt and recline capabilities (as well as overall tilt tension) can all be adjusted from the handle beneath the seat as well.
 The seat itself is generally pretty deep (variable between 20 inches and 22.2 inches of depth) and wide (measuring 21.5 inches wide), and it’s also contoured with that waterfall front necessary for fighting back against sciatica, too.

 Even the armrests have 3D articulation points and are wrapped in comfort foam!

 All in all, this is just a really solid chair that looks and feels far more expensive than it actually is.
 It’s a really solid value and one of the best options for sciatica money can buy.